anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 Output 6 on the thermostat can be used to control a relay or PWM controller for a recirculating pump, provided your hot water lines are configured for it.
 This feature is preconfigured but disabled by default.
 To enable it, simply activate it in Home Assistant.

+The output is limited to 1A.
+Inductive loads like a pumps draw a lot of power upon startup.
+Therefore, it's best use a relay or PWM controller to drive the load and the output from the thermostat is simply a signal wire.
+In my case I use a cheap PWM controller [here](https://www.amazon.com/ANMBEST-High-Power-Adjustment-Electronic-Brightness/dp/B09KGDDS37/).

 A 60-second minimum runtime safeguard is in place by default.
 You can adjust this duration in the **ESPHome YAML editor**.

 You can control the recirculating pump in the following ways: